Table of Contents

 4. Implement WOFF as a fallback when SVG or WOFF2 can’t be used.

-Host your fonts locally or use a CDN to cache them.
+As an alternative, you can use a CDN to cache fonts.
 You’ll avoid any delay and deliver fonts faster.

 Optimize your fonts to make them as small and fast as possible.
 As for Google Fonts, did you know that WP Rocket automatically takes care of them?